Starting an E-commerce business can be pretty daunting.

 Chapter 5 – Product, Content & Sales Management

-Managing your site can be ridiculously difficult, managing any site for that matter can be hard but when you’re a 1 man band with orders, calls, emails, products, marketing, design, content and all that stuff to manage it can seem like an absolute nightmare!
+Managing your site can be ridiculously difficult, managing any site for that matter can be hard but when you’re a 1 man band with:

 I’ll be giving you here some good advice on how to actually manage everything on your site whilst still leaving time to actually Sell your products.

 If you have hundreds of people buying of your site every day, it can be really tricky to manage everything.

 Luckily for us every action that happens on the site, WooCommerce uses as a “Comment” using the WordPress functionality already in place, clever guys at that WooCommerce place aye!

 So, if you ever get stuck on remembering orders you can quickly manage everything within the WordPress comment facility or the WooCommerce orders back end.

 They also give you reports, which means if you’re doing your job as an IM’er and want to quickly show your boss how much money and sales (and if you’re running a coupon campaign, you can have a look at individual or all coupon/discount usages) he’s made this month!

 Now when it comes to shipping, I don’t really have much in the ways of advice as it really depends on what kind of product you’re selling.